Hiking & Jogging

 Throughout the year, there a festivals and field days for the public.
 These include Fall Festival, Maple Sugar Days, and Spring Field Day.
 See Events Calendar for upcoming events.

 The Hopkins Forest provides a fine outdoor learning environment for elementary and high school students as those in college.
 Schools from around the area are invited to visit the forest to visit the sugar house in late winter, explore a stream in the spring or the trees in the fall.
 Our 24 seat classroom is a good place to introduce a topic before heading out into the field.
-Williams student naturalists are often available to lead hikes or educational programs.
+Williams student educators are available to lead hikes or educational programs.
 Please call in advance if you would like to schedule a visit.